ChelseaLiu0822/LDRPM-Loan-Default-Risk-Prediction-Model/README.md

 5. Model Selection
 **references**:
 We will use different models, such as CatBoost, XGBoost and LightGBM.
-Then, we will evaluate the models by using a gini stability metric.
-First, we get the weekly gini scores:
+Then, we will evaluate the models by using accuracy.
-gini= 2* AUC -1 	   (1)
-Fitting the weekly gini scores, we obtain a linear regression a*x+b, which aids in obtaining the stability metric:
-Stability metric = mean(gini) + 88.0*min(0,a) - 0.5 * std(residuals)	   (2)
-Then by performing cross validation or employing metrics such as Mean Absolute Error (MAE) and Root Mean Square Error (RMSE), we will determine the best untuned model.

 6. Model Tuning and Prediction
 Lastly, we will tune a model and make predictions on the test dataset using this tuned model.
 Then, we predict a probability for the target score.